ander882/BankGo/tldr.md

 But here it is.

 ## I use Bashmanager as a task runner.
-Break everything into small parts.
-In the ./config.d/bankgo.txt file you will see the entire program in all of it's little parts.
+* Break everything into small parts.
+Run them in a pipeline.
+* In the ./config.d/bankgo.txt file you will see the entire program in all of it's little parts.

 ## I use a simple program numbering system
 Each of the programs are numbered 00-99.